JobsJob Search Tips and Employment Advice for Candidates

 The search for a professional position in education might seem like a daunting task, but we have ideas and resources to help you get started!

-- Come to the AAEE Annual Job Fair.
-The job fair is held at each AAEE national conference.
-For 2016, the AAEE Job Fair is Nov.
-13, in Nashville, Tennessee.
+- Come to the Annual AAEE Education Career Fair.
+The education career fair is held at each AAEE national conference; for 2018, the fair will be on Nov.
+7, in St. Louis, Missouri.
 You’ll have opportunities to interact with recruiters from across the country as well as some international representatives..

 - Take a look at our publications!